icehouse-ventures/laravel-chartjs-demo/README.md

 To get started with the Laravel Chartjs package demo, clone the repository and follow the setup instructions provided in the [Laravel Chart.js User Guide](https://icehouse-ventures.github.io/laravel-chartjs/).
 Explore the various chart examples to learn how to integrate and customize charts in your own Laravel applications.

+You can run the app using php artisan serve.
+In which case the demo pages will be available at:

+/legacy
+/user/chart
+/tufte/charts
+/stephenfew/charts

 ## Contributions

 Contributions are welcome!
 If you have any improvements or additional examples, please feel free to submit a pull request.